-- It's best to avoid this, especially if your vehicle has air bags in the front seat.
+- It's best to avoid this, especially if your vehicle has airbags in the front seat.
 All children younger than 13 years should ride in the back seat.
-If absolutely necessary, a child in a forward-facing car seat with a harness may be the best choice to ride in front.
-Just be sure the vehicle seat is moved as far back away from the dashboard (and the air bag) as possible.
+If absolutely necessary, a child in a forward-facing seat with a harness may be the best choice to ride in front.
+Just be sure the vehicle seat is moved as far back away from the dashboard (and airbag) as possible.

-Booster seats are for older children who have outgrown their forward-facing car seats.
-All children whose weight or height is above the forward-facing limit for their car seat should use a belt-positioning booster seat until the vehicle seat belt fits properly, typically when they have reached 4 feet 9 inches in height and are between 8 and 12 years of age.
+Booster seats are for older children who have outgrown their forward-facing seats.
+All children whose weight or height exceeds the forward-facing limit for their car safety seat should use a belt positioning booster seat until the vehicle seat belt fits properly, typically when they have reached 4 feet 9 inches in height and are 8 through 12 years of age.
 Most children will not fit in most vehicle seat belts without a booster until 10 to 11 years of age.
 All children younger than 13 years should ride in the back seat.
-Instructions that come with your car seat will tell you the height and weight limits for the seat.
-As a general guideline, a child has outgrown his forward-facing seat when any one of the following is true:
+Instructions that come with your car safety seat will tell you the height and weight limits for the seat.
+As a general guideline, a child has outgrown a forward-facing seat when any of the following situations is true:

 - He reaches the top weight or height allowed for his seat with a harness.
-(These limits are listed on the seat and also included in the instruction booklet.)
+(These limits are listed on the seat and in the instruction manual.)

 - His shoulders are above the top harness slots.

-- His ears have reached the top of the seat.
+- The tops of his ears have reached the top of the seat.

-There are 2 types of booster seats.
-They do not come with harness straps but are used with the lap and shoulder seat belts in your vehicle, the same way an adult rides.
-They are designed to raise the child up so that the lap and shoulder seat belts fit properly over the strongest parts of the child's body.
+High-back and backless are 2 standard types of booster seats.
+They do not come with harness straps but are used with lap and shoulder seat belts in your vehicle, the same way an adult rides.
+They are designed to raise a child up so that lap and shoulder seat belts fit properly over the strongest parts of the child's body.

-Booster seats usually are not secured to the vehicle seat with the seat belt or lower anchor and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over the child.
+Most booster seats are not secured to the vehicle seat with the seat belt or lower anchor and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over a child.
 However, some models of booster seats can be secured to the vehicle seat and kept in place using the lower anchors or top tether.
 (Currently, only a few vehicle manufacturers offer built-in booster seats.)

 When using a booster seat, always read the vehicle owner's manual and the car seat manual before installing the seat.
-Booster seats often have a plastic clip or guide to correctly position the vehicle lap and shoulder belts.
-See the booster seat instruction booklet for directions on how to use the clip or guide.
+Booster seats often have a plastic clip or guide to correctly position vehicle lap and shoulder belts.
+See the booster seat instruction manual for directions on how to use the clip or guide.